• Home

 All’s well in bankruptcy court

-If you’ve been diligent about getting your attorney all the requested information, going to bankruptcy court is a snap.
+If you’ve been diligent about getting your attorney all the requested information, testifying at your bankruptcy hearing is a snap.
 Chances are the first meeting of creditors will be the last, and you’ll be on your way to a fresh start.

 More